Background pattern

 If you forget to take Dercutane 20 mg

-If you forget a dose, take the medication as soon as possible and continue treatment as prescribed.
-However, when the next administration is near, do not take the missed dose and wait for the next administration.
+In case of forgetting a dose, you should take the medication as soon as possible, continuing treatment as prescribed.
+However, when the next administration is near, do not take the forgotten dose and wait for the next administration.

 4. Possible Adverse Effects